 The 5 Best Day Trips From Hong Kong Island

 Lantau is the ultimate Hong Kong day trip.
 The island is gloriously located at the mouth of the Pearl River, not far from the Hong Kong Airport, and captivates visitors with an array of glittering beaches, towering peaks, quaint fishing villages, and alluring monasteries.

 One of the top attractions on the island is Sunset Peak, Hong Kong’s third highest mountain, and a prime place for watching the sunset.

 Another must-see landmark in Lantau Island is the Tian Tan Buddha statue, which rests high up on a hilltop facing the neighboring Po Lin Monastery.
-Thanks to its colossal size — the statue is 112 ft tall, weighs over 280 short tons, and was constructed from 202 bronze pieces —, the sculpture is also known as “Big Buddha”.
+The statue is easily reachable by cable car, and thanks to its colossal size — it’s 112 ft tall, weighs over 280 short tons, and was constructed from 202 bronze pieces —, the sculpture is also known as “Big Buddha.”

 For a one-of-a-kind immersion into the local culture, be sure to visit the Tai O Village, which is the oldest fishing village in Hong Kong.
 While visiting this traditional fishing village, take a boat ride through the waterways to catch a glimpse of the adorable pink dolphins, which can be seen year-round and are famous for their unique color and friendliness.

 Are you visiting Lantau Island with your family?
 Then be sure to spend the day at the Hong Kong Disneyland theme park, which is divided into seven main areas, each with its unique array of attractions, experiences, and exciting rides.

 Lamma Island is the third largest island in Hong Kong.
 Also known as Y Island or Pok Liu Chau or simply Pok Liu, Lamma is the perfect destination for travelers seeking to escape Hong Kong’s bustling streets.